 - Significance of proposed project for future research

-- Confirmation of International Travel Registration [ https://travel.duke.edu ], pending an exception is granted
+- Confirmation of International Travel Registration [ https://travel.duke.edu ] for all international travel

-- Letter of support from an overseas host institution (optional), if applicable
+- Letter of invitation from organizing institution (optional), if applicable

 The committee reserves the right to request a letter evaluating the applicant’s foreign language proficiency.